Typed Routing Proposal

 type, pass non-default parameters when creating the page (like a custom key) or

-object, you can override the buildPage
+access the GoRouteState object, you can override the buildPage method of the

-base class instead of the build
+base class instead of the build method:

 class MyMaterialRouteWithKey extends GoRouteData {